Get Started

 We prepare the manuscript to be submission-ready; the actual submission and correspondence with the journal is handled by you, since that relationship is between you and the publication.

 Talk to a specialist about your thesis, article, or research project.
-No obligation.
+We're happy to help, no pressure to commit.